 Grade reports can be accessed by authorized users via myBanweb.
 A letter academic grade and a numeric work ethics grade is issued for each course in which a student was enrolled.

 Evaluation of each student’s progress, conduct, and attitude is continuous.
-Instructors report irregularity in attendance and progress to a Dean of Academic Affairs or Executive Vice President for Academic Affairs whereby corrective steps may be taken to assure quality training.
+Instructors report irregularity in attendance and progress to a Dean of Academic Affairs or Vice President for Academic Affairs whereby corrective steps may be taken to assure quality training.
 At the end of each semester, the achievement of each student is reported using the following system of grade assignment:

 |A (4)||Excellent 90-100|

 |D (1)||Below Average 60-69|

 |Z||Withdrew/Failed/Stopped Attending Due to a Qualifying Emergency|

 |EXP||Credit by Exemption (Portfolio)|